rohit-simple/Udacity_PopularMovies_Phase1/README.md

 # Popular Movies Stage 1
 This Android app:
 * Presents the user with a grid arrangement of movie posters upon launch.
-* Allows the user to change sort order via a setting.
+* Allows the user to change sort order via a setting
   * The sort order can be by most popular or by highest-rated
 * Allows the user to tap on a movie poster and transition to a details screen with additional information such as:
   * original title